 A gated private road, jointly-owned and maintained by the residents and the university, leads to the beach off of La Jolla Farms Road.
 Stately eight-figure mansions and state-of-the-art medical research labs now line the bluffs where stables and pastures once lay.
 Unless you can procure a much-coveted key to the gate, you will have to park above and walk down the road.

 If you’re up for an adventure, then discovering Black’s Beach will be most entertaining.
-The Shoal La Jolla Beach hotel in La Jolla isn’t far from this hidden beach, so you can have the freedom to go explore the nearby hidden treasures.
+The Shoal La Jolla Beach isn’t far from this hidden beach, so you can have the freedom to go explore the nearby hidden treasures.